gitisz/tofu-xen-k3s/README.md

 Execute the Terraform plan: `tofu plan`.
 This will output a list of resources that will be created.

 ## Deploying the K3S Cluster
 This repository contains a Terraform configuration that will deploy a K3S cluster onto `XCP-NG` using `tofu`.

+### Planning the Deployment
+First, you should `tofu plan` your deployment and review the generated output to ensure that the deployment will meet your requirements.

 The Terraform has variables that enable you to customize the deployment, for example:

     tofu plan -var="additional_server_vm_count=2" -var="additional_agent_vm_count=3"